 This calendar shows upcoming college visits, fairs and holidays.
 Students can add it to their Google calendar by clicking the link on the bottom.
 Admission representatives can use it to plan a visit.
 Students who have a visiting college on their Family Connection list will get an automatic email with a visit reminder one day in advance.

 We hope you will consider visiting the counsellors and students of the British International School, Phuket (BISP).
 You’re welcome to come as an individual, in a small group, join a fair, or with Linden.
 Although we are a British school, we have a diverse student body representing over 45 countries.
 We also have five high performance sports teams.
 In the past four years our students have matriculated to 19 different countries.
 The UK, Thailand, US, Australia and Canada have received the highest numbers of graduates.

 Scheduling a Visit

 As you begin making your travel arrangements, you should start by looking at our calendar, which shows when we are in session and the representatives already scheduled to be on campus.
 Our preferred time for a visit is during the 12:45 until 1:35 PM lunch break.
-It is also possible to come during the shorter 10:10 until 10:40 AM morning break.
-After school, from 3:40 until 4:30 PM, is less desirable since many students are busy, but it is sometimes possible.
-Once you’ve narrowed down a date and time, please contact Dale Ford, the counsellor who coordinates individual and small group college visits.
+It is also possible, but less preferable, to come during the shorter 10:10 until 10:40 AM morning break.
+Once you’ve narrowed down a date and time, please contact Dale Ford, the counsellor who coordinates individual and small group visits.
 Jennie Austrin, Office Assistant, will coordinate the logistics of your visit.
 Please be aware that BISP does not have a college reference room and does not need any extra copies of printed materials.

 2017-2018 University Fairs